isabella232/ingest-travel-guide/pages/services.md

 # Services
 The services of the Ingest component broken down into functions.

+Functions should be self contained steps that:
+* Are passed all the information they need to process as JSON
+* Output results as JSON

 ## 1. [Ingest Broker API](https://github.com/HumanCellAtlas/ingest-broker-api)

 * Provide an gateway API between the UI and [Ingest Core]